krokyk/jwt-nodejs-express-tutorial/README.md

 # 04 - Let’s Create API Server

 It will do nothing yet, just listen on the port configured via `.env`.

+# 05 - Return Some Data

+Create a <kbd>GET</kbd>`/posts` endpoint that return a simple JSON object containing 2 posts.
+You can test the endpoint by opening http://localhost:3000/posts in your browser.